-It seems we have forgotten how easily we can be humbled when the worldly things in which we place our trust are destroyed.
+We have forgotten how easily we can be humbled when the worldly things in which we place our trust are destroyed.

-The aerobics instructor returned safely to Florida to tell her story of how, after the first two planes struck, passengers in the airport were told to run from the terminal.
+My aerobics instructor returned safely to Florida to tell her story of how, after the first two planes struck, passengers in the airport were told to run from the terminal.
 With hundreds of others, she ran for her life to an empty field and waited for instruction.

 There are many lessons from 9/11.